Parents Page FAQs

 - Successful HSC students can receive a number of different credentials.
-For more information go to the HSC examinations and results section on Students Online and scroll down to What HSC documents do I get?
+For more information go to the HSC credentials section of the BOSTES website.

 - Can lost Board credentials be replaced?

-- Yes.
-The Office of the Board of Studies provides Replacement Statements for lost or mislaid certificates issued by the Board of Studies, past Boards or the New South Wales Department of Education.
+Yes.
+BOSTES provides Replacement Statements for lost or mislaid certificates issued by BOSTES, past Boards or the Department of Education.
 There is a fee for this service.

 - How is the HSC different from the ATAR?

 The HSC is for all students.
 HSC results show what students have achieved in their studies and what they know, understand and can do.

 The Australian Tertiary Assessment Rank (ATAR) is a rank used to gain entry to university.
 It is not a percentage.